 The itemized deduction for state and local property taxes, and state and local income taxes, is limited to $10,000 for joint filers.

-The “Pease” limitation – which decreased available itemized deductions for higher income taxpayers – has been suspended.
+The “Pease” limitation – which decreased available itemized deductions for higher-income taxpayers – is suspended.

 The adjusted gross income (AGI) limitation on cash charitable contributions has increased to 60%.
-The 80% deduction for contributions made for university athletic seating rights has been repealed.
+The 80% deduction for contributions made for university athletic seating rights is repealed.

 All miscellaneous itemized deductions subject to the 2% floor are suspended.

 Trusts & Estates

 The estate tax unified credit exclusion doubles to $10 million and will adjust for inflation.

 The estate and gift generation-skipping transfer exemption increases to $10 million and will adjust for inflation.